 Some puffer owners keep a pair of puffers in a tank 55-gallons or larger, and some owners even have success keeping their puffer with other fish species that tolerate brackish water.
 However, the potential for conflict always exists whenever your puffer is housed with other fish, and the risk hardly seems worth it.

 How big does a green spotted puffer get?

 GSPs are thick, powerful fish that require a lot of space.
 Although they only grow to around six inches in length as adults, the minimum tank size for a single puffer is 30 gallons.
 However, 55 gallons is preferred and will allow your fish optimal room for swimming and exploring.

-Green Spotted Puffers kept in aquariums require brackish water through most of their lives.
-In wild conditions they start in freshwater, and often migrate to marine conditions as adults.
+Green spotted puffers kept in aquariums require brackish water through most of their lives.
+In wild conditions, they start in freshwater and migrate to brackish or marine conditions as adults.
 As far as you are concerned, this means you are likely going to have to increase the salinity of your tank water as your puffer ages.